minus34/census-loader/README.md

 ## Option 2 - Build the database in a docker environment

+__IMPORTANT: THIS IS UNTESTED__

-Create a Docker container with GNAF and the Admin Bdys ready to go, so they can be deployed anywhere.
+Create a Docker container with Census data and ASGS boundaries ready to go, so they can be deployed anywhere.

 ### Process
 1. Download [ABS Census 2016 CSV Files](http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/2079.02016)